StefanSchroeder/Golang-Ellipsoid/README.md

 [![GoDoc](https://godoc.org/github.com/StefanSchroeder/Golang-Ellipsoid/ellipsoid?status.png)](https://godoc.org/github.com/StefanSchroeder/Golang-Ellipsoid/ellipsoid)

 ## There was a formal API change.
 I renamed constants to use Camelcase instead of underscores.
-You can rename these in your client code with change of behavior.
+You can rename these in your client code without change of behavior.

 # ellipsoid.go